 Download the CRM Excel template

 The first step is to download our free template.
-We’ve prepared an Excel CRM – which can be uploaded as a Google Sheets CRM template – that you can customize to fit your needs.
+We’ve prepared an Excel CRM template format – which can also be uploaded as a Google Sheets CRM template – that you can customize to fit your needs.
 Once you’ve downloaded the template, it’s time to set it up to fit your personal CRM use case.

 Get your free CRM Excel template